mkatsimpris/gametheory/README.md

 My implementation was not inspired at all by Waugh's one (in C) because I found it too hard to read :P

-It performs about twice slower than Djhemlig's LUT for flop (6M indexings/s vs 12M on my computer), but I plan to implement interesting stuff on it :P
+It performs about twice slower than Djhemlig's LUT for flop (6M indexings/s vs 12M on my computer), but it isn't the same thing as it is isomorphic and very flexible : you can index any number of groups of any number of cards with it so it can be used for many games.

+The only current limitation of my implementation is the use of integers instead of longs for the indexes that limitates it to the max Java integer value.
+So you can't for example index the Hold'Em river with perfect recall.

 ### Conclusion